-2. The product brand Domex celebrated 50 years and the first strip of Hardox 400 and 450 were produced in Borlänge.
+2. The product brand Domex celebrated 50 years and the first Hardox 400 and 450 strips were produced in Borlänge.

-The new cooling section in the hot strip mill was installed and became operational.
+The new cooling section in the hot strip mill in Borlänge was installed and became operational.

-SSAB underwent a restructure and was divided into three geographical areas of business, EMEA, Americas and APAC.
+SSAB was restructured and divided into three geographical areas of business; EMEA, Americas and APAC.

-2. Blasting-painting facility with large warehouse is built, as well as cured line 4 in the rolling mill.
+2. Blasting and painting facility with large warehouse is built, as well as hardening line 4 in the rolling mill in Oxelösund.